Rollout Then Optimize: A One-Step Newton Refinement of Learned Policies for Nonlinear Model Predictive Control: Introduction

-\Acf{RL} solves the \ac{MDP} by directly optimizing over parameterized policies, typically represented as neural networks.
+Conversely, \ac{RL} seeks to directly optimize a parameterized policy $\piRL$, typically represented by a neural network~\cite{Bertsekas1996a}.
 This is done through iterative updates based on observed costs and transitions, making it specifically suited for problems where myriads of transition samples can be obtained, e.g., via simulation.
-The two primary approaches in RL are value-based methods, such as Q-learning, which estimate the action-value function \( Q^\pi(x, u) \) and derive a policy from it, and policy-based methods, such as policy gradient algorithms, which directly optimize a parameterized policy \( \rlpi \).
-Actor-critic methods, such as \ac{PPO}~\cite{schulman2017ppo}, combine these approaches.
-In PPO, a stochastic policy (actor), often parameterized as Gaussian, is updated using a surrogate objective that stabilizes training by constraining policy changes, while a learned value function (critic) estimates advantages reducing the variance of policy gradient updates.
+Both value-based and policy-gradient methods can be employed, as well as actor-critic architectures such as PPO~\cite{schulman2017ppo}.